Activities in the vicinity of our holiday rental gites in Les Baux de Provence

 This monument has been a World Heritage Site since 1985.
 It attracts 1.5 million visitors per year, and is the second most visited provincial monument after Mont-Saint-Michel.

-Mas Foucray is only an hour's drive from the village of Gordes in the Luberon.
-Gordes is a beautiful perched village built into the rock.
+Mas Foucray and its gites in Les Baux de Provence are just 1 hour's drive from the village of Gordes in the Lubéron.
+Gordes is a magnificent hilltop village built into the rock.

 You will discover the splendour of the village as you stroll through its narrow streets.
 The village of Gordes is classified, just like Lourmarin, Ménerbes and Roussillon, as one of the most beautiful villages in France.